NASCAR Local Racing Series: History

 The series began as the NASCAR Winston Racing Series in 1982 as weekly, local track racing sanctioned by NASCAR.
 Due to restrictions imposed by the Tobacco Master Settlement Agreement, Winston's sponsorship was replaced by Dodge in 2001 (coinciding with their re-entry to the Cup Series that year), lasting until 2006.
 Whelen Engineering picked up the sponsorship in 2007, renaming it the NASCAR Whelen All-American Series.
 For the 2010 season, NASCAR lowered the age minimum for its weekly racing series from 16 to 14.

 In 2005 the Weekly Series became the first NASCAR-sanctioned series to have a permanent presence outside of the United States, as tracks in Saint-Eustache, Quebec; Delaware, Ontario; and Wetaskiwin, Alberta, elected to be represented in the series.

 Advance Auto Parts assumed naming rights for the series on June 10, 2020.

+On February 12, 2026, NASCAR announced that O'Reilly Auto Parts, which had just become the title sponsorship of its #2 series (previously the NASCAR Xfinity Series), would also become the title sponsorship of its local racing series, which would now be known as the NASCAR Local Racing Series Powered by O'Reilly Auto Parts.

 Competition

 Rules and points system

 Under the original regional format (1982–2004), a competition performance index (CPI) was used to determine the regional and national championships.
 The complicated CPI used four factors — winning percentage (feature wins / feature starts), top fives (top five finishes / feature starts available at tracks), car counts (track's average car count / highest average car count of track in a region) and starts (features driver started / feature starts available at the track).
 With the change to the divisional format in 2005 along came a more simplified point system.
 The system awarded two points per position in the feature event, with a maximum of 25 cars starting and 50 points going to the winner.
 If more than 25 cars started, two points were awarded from 26th place on back.
 Bonus points were also awarded to each driver starting a feature — 20 points for at least 21 cars starting, 10 points for 15 to 20 cars starting, and none for less than 15 cars starting.
 The same system was used when the change to the state format took place in 2007, but the bonus points were reduced to just five points for the feature winner.
 In 2010 the maximum was dropped to 20 cars starting and 40 points going to the winner.
 For the 2014 season the maximum cars starting was dropped to 18 resulting in 36 points for the winner.
 Bonus points for the feature winner was also changed to three points if the winner started in a single-digit position (i.e., fifth) or five points if the winner had a double-digit starting position (i.e., 12th).